ethorneloe/azure-apps-jobs-github-runners/README.md

 # Overview
 This repository provides a step-by-step guide on configuring KEDA-scaled self-hosted GitHub runners as Azure Container Apps Jobs, using GitHub App authentication.
-Note that this is currently a work in progress.

 # Goals
 - To provide easy-to-follow configuration steps suitable for learning and experimentation using Azure CLI.